minga-app/minga-app-org/_home/es.markdown

     small_content: You can unsubscribe any time, and your data will be deleted and never shared with Third Parties.
   - content: Participate anonymously
-    small_content: In case you were a donor who wishes to remain incognito, please contact us for the creation of a confidential reception of the goods, services or funds you'd like to donate.
+    small_content: In case you were a donor who wishes to remain incognito, you can simply tick a checkbox for the creation of a confidential reception of the goods, services or funds you'd like to donate.
 contact_title: Contact
 contact_content: We are always open for feedback, cooperations or just questions.
   Don't hesitate to contact us.